fischermatte/trampstop/README.md

 # Trampstop (legacy)

-Hitchhikers website from the late 90s.
+Hitchhikers website from the early 2000s.
 Written in PHP.